calebykim/App/README.md

 # Finnest

+## Overview
+  This app allows user registration and transactions.
+Parents sign up first, then kids can use a parent's e-mail to sign up.
+Please read "How to use" for a bit more information.

 ## HOW TO RUN APP (FINNEST APP):
   1. npm install sails -g (if sails is not already installed)
   2. npm install (installs all necessary node_modules)